-The basic criteria were formulated by the GTD™ Advisory Board, and were reflected in the data collection process.
-In practice, individual data collectors decide whether a case they are working on fulfills these criteria, and this decision is reviewed by GTD™ supervisory staff.
-In cases where determination is difficult, the decision is made by the senior GTD™ management.
-If uncertainty persists, exceptionally difficult cases can be referred to the GTD™ Advisory Board for discussion and adjudication.
+The basic criteria were formulated by the GTD Advisory Board, and are documented in the GTD Codebook.
+In practice, trained researchers decide whether a case they are working on fulfills these criteria, and this decision is reviewed by GTD supervisory staff.
+In cases where determination is difficult, the case is raised for review and deliberation among the full data collection team.

 Is there a methodological reason for the decline in the data between 1997 and 1998, and the increases since 2008 and 2012?

-I need to provide GTD data for an academic journal replication archive.
+I need to provide raw GTD data for an academic journal replication archive.
 Do I need permission?